Reliable Design of Rubber Components

 govern fatigue performance of elastomers; options for dealing with common issues; characterizing and simulating to inform sound design decisions.

-THEORY AND APPLICATION OF RUBBER FATIGUE ANALYSIS
+APPLICATION OF RUBBER FATIGUE ANALYSIS

 Understanding essential principles and practices of numerical durability analysis; options for analysis of real-world duty cycles; using your finite element model to make successful fatigue life predictions.